tuna-f1sh/candleLight_fw/README.md

 These commands are scraped from the recieved gs_usb Tx commands and will not be forwarded to the CAN bus when the switch is set.
 Ensure the DLC is 8 bytes, the ID is correct and byte seven is the Entreé key '0xAF'.

+### CAN Bus Side Control

 The commands are also scraped from the `can_recieved` callback.
-For this to work however, a USB connection must be enumerated and CAN bus setup in order for the CAN perphieral to be enabled with the correct bit-timing.
-In the future I may save the previous bit-timing to flash in order to enable this without USB connection.
+For this to work, initiate a connection over USB to setup the desired CAN bit timing then send the 'Save CAN' command (0x06) with the NVM byte set.
+The CAN bus will now be enabled on power up before USB enumeration.
+To revert this behaviour, send the same command with the NVM byte unset.

 | ID    | Cmd          | 0    | 1          | 2          | 3         | 4         | 5         | 6         | 7    | Action                                                                  |
 |-------|--------------|------|------------|------------|-----------|-----------|-----------|-----------|------|-------------------------------------------------------------------------|